marconi1964/Linux-kernel/Linux 0.11 on VirtualBox/README.md

 1. Launch VirtualBox (I use MacBook Pro, with OS X El Captain)
 2. Select - New.
 Choose whatever name you like.
 Select "Type - Linux", and "Version - Linux 2.2"
 ![image](https://dl.dropboxusercontent.com/u/26460417/VirtualBox_Linux_0-1.png)
-3. 64MB memory is enough
+3. 64MB memory is enough as minimum requirement.
+You can try with more memory.
 ![image](https://dl.dropboxusercontent.com/u/26460417/VirtualBox_Linux_0-2.png)
-4. Select boot.vdi we created
+4. Select root.vdi we convert from root.img (filename in zip download was hdc-0.11.img)
 ![image](https://dl.dropboxusercontent.com/u/26460417/VirtualBox_Linux_0-3.png)
 5. Linux 0.11 on VirtualBox is created.
 Don't launch it yet.
 We need to add Floppy drive as the boot device first.
 Click the "Storage"
 ![image](https://dl.dropboxusercontent.com/u/26460417/VirtualBox_Linux_0-4.png)